 - July 4, 2016: Israel struck back against the Assad regime after some “unusual” cross-border fire damaged the separation fence in the Golan.

-- July 25, 2016: After Assad’s forces fired across the border, Israel struck at regime targets in Quneitra.
+- July 25, 2016: After Assad’s forces fired across the border, Israel struck from the air at regime targets in Quneitra.

 - August 22, 2016: After Assad’s forces shelled Israel, Jerusalem responded with airstrikes on a regime military position in the Golan.